I Asked Jo Frost to Defend Controlled Crying, Here’s What She Said…

 In fact, going back to the theory of values and how they’re made up of our instincts coupled with common sense, I’ve created a Facebook group for like-minded parents: those of us who lean towards the principles of Gentle Parenting – but with a healthy dose of reality thrown in.
 Because at the end of the day, we are none of us perfect; our children are individuals with their own personalities and what works for one may not for another.

-If you’re open to brainstorming parenting solutions and supporting parents who are not able or willing to rigidly stick to GP, you’re most welcome to join the community – we’d love to see you there!
+If you’re open to brainstorming parenting solutions (other than Jo Frost and controlled crying!) and supporting parents who are not able or willing to rigidly stick to GP, you’re most welcome to join the community – we’d love to see you there!